tsztin0217/snake-game/README.md

 Link to game: https://tsztin0217.github.io/snake-game/

 ### How to play:
-1. press *Start* button to start the game.
+1. Press *Start* button to start the game.
 2. Use arrow keys *← ↑ → ↓* to move your cat within the 10 x 10 grid.<br>
 3. Eat the fish to grow longer and move faster!
 4. Game over when: